Youth train and bus discounts are now available: how to get them

 For the third consecutive year, the State approves the 'Young Summer' program aimed at people between 18 and 30 years old.

-How do I apply for the bonus?
+How do I apply for the discount?

-- A 90% discount on regular state-run bus services.
+- A 90% discount on regular state-run bus services

-- A 90% discount on conventional medium-distance and narrow-gauge network services.
+- A 90% discount on conventional medium-distance and narrow-gauge network services

-- A 50% discount on Avant singles.
+- A 50% discount on Avant single titles

 - A 50% discount, with a maximum of thirty euros per ticket, for long-distance or high-speed commercial services.